mcavs/datacentric_Rashomon_paper/README.md

 :floppy_disk: `comp_data_with_clusters.csv`: data complexity metrics with complexity clusters for the benchmark datasets

+:floppy_disk: `rash.csv`: the predictive multiplicity metrics of the Rashomon sets

 :page_facing_up: `import_dataset.R`: a script to import the datasets

 :page_facing_up: `filtering.R`: the filtering methods for variable selection